Online Presence Policy

 • Standards, Requirements, & Best Practices

-If a request is approved, Strategic Communications will proceed with account creation, branding, and the assignment of administrator rights to the designated employee.
+If a request is approved, Strategic Communications will proceed with account creation, branding, and assigning moderator access to the designated employee.

 If a request is not approved, Strategic Communications will work with the requestor to promote their content on existing accounts or through other means.